Groumy/Groumy.github.io/_drafts/tbh-switch.md

 Even after playing over a year of Cypher System, none of my player could grasp the action resolution mechanisim.

 They were always confused about the relation between the difficulty level and the d20 and don't get me started with the difficulty level _negotiation_ or the _stat pool management_.
 They simply forgot about those rules between sessions.

+ They needed rules that

 # My own needs